 Even though group gatherings are not yet permitted at assisted and independent living campuses in West Seattle, your children can still hang out with their grandparents via Zoom, Skype, Facetime, and other video-calling apps.
 All they need is a laptop or tablet.
 Over the coming months, here are some fun things for grandparents to do with grandchildren online:

 1. Skyping with Grandkids

 Sometimes a conversation is all that’s needed to help your whole family feel more connected.
-Skype is one of the original video-conferencing apps, and so it may be more familiar for older adults.
+Skype is one of the original video-conferencing apps, so it may be more familiar for older adults.
 However, there are several options, including Zoom, Facetime, Whatsapp, Google Duo, Facebook Messenger, and Houseparty.
 It all comes down to personal preference.
 Before you encourage your older parent to start downloading too many apps, however, make sure they are aware of common scams that are typically targeted at seniors.
 Additionally, try to establish a consistent day and time each week for video-calling, as it gives both grandparents and grandkids something to look forward to.
 If you're wondering what you could talk about, try sharing memories, life updates, thoughts on a movie or show, or history about the family tree.